Oklahoma December 06, 2017

-Christmas break is just a few short weeks away, which means you’ll be looking for activities to keep everyone busy.
+Looking for activities to keep everyone busy?
 I put together a road trip just for train enthusiasts that will take you across Oklahoma to the top train-themed attractions.
 Who’s ready to hop aboard?
 Check it out:

 The road trip is 436 miles long and will take you to five different stops, including an overnight stay in an old train car.

 1. Ollie's Restaurant - 4070 Southwest Boulevard, Tulsa

 Start you train-themed road trip at Ollie’s Station - an iconic Route 66 restaurant in Tulsa that serves all the classic down-home favorites.
 It’s located at the Red Fork Corner – a long-standing corner where Route 66 merged with the oil and railroad industries.
 Ollie’s Station is themed from top to bottom with trains, railroad memorabilia and everything locomotive.

 2. Southern Belle - 821 Highway 59 North, Heavener

 After a good 2+ hour drive, you'll arrive in the small town of Heavener.
 Here you'll find a great spot for lunch at Southern Belle - a restaurant housed in an old railway car.
 Southern Belle is not only a nostalgic, unique place to dine, but the food is heavenly.
 You’ll find some of the best chicken dinners in the state, along with the most delicious homemade desserts.
 Hop onboard the Southern Belle for a dining experience to remember!

 3. Rebel Hills Guest Ranch - HC 83 Box 848, Antlers

 Tabitha Rethman Photography